Autism Topic Categories

 Definition of PDD: Over the past few years, PDD has become a subject of increased attention among parents, professionals, and policymakers across the country.

-Diagnostic criteria for Asperger’s Syndrome: The following criterion for Asperger's Syndrome are from the 2000 Revision of the Diagnostic and Statistical Manual, Fourth Edition-Text (DSM IV-TR).
+Diagnostic criteria for Asperger’s Syndrome: The following criterion for Asperger's Syndrome are from the 2000 Revision of the Diagnostic and Statistical Manual, Fifth Edition-Text (DSM VTM).

 Tests used in diagnosing PDDs: Hundreds of standardized tests, questionnaires, and observation plans are available for rating behaviors, abilities, and other factors that could be related to pervasive developmental disorders.
 The lists in the next sections provide a little information about some of the most commonly encountered tests, but they are by no means complete.

-20 questions and answers: an Autism Primer containing 20 of the most frequently asked questions about Autism.
+12 questions and answers: an Autism Primer containing 12 frequently asked questions about Autism.

 Autism through the ages: Autism is not a modern problem, even though it has only recently gained vast recognition.
 It is difficult to discuss the history of autism treatment without paying particular attention to the history of "autism" as a concept and the ways in which autism has been conceptualized and theorized about over the past 100 years.

 A summary of special education law specific to autism.
-Subjects covered: Assessments, IEP, Stay Put, Least Restrictive Environment, Autism Services Parent Attachment to IEP, What is a Free Appropriate Education - FAPE, Extended School Year - ESY, Stay Put, Compensatory Education, Damages, Mediation and Due Process
+Scroll down to see the following subjects covered: Assessments, IEP, Stay Put, Least Restrictive Environment, Autism Services Parent Attachment to IEP, What is a Free Appropriate Education - FAPE, Extended School Year - ESY, Stay Put, Compensatory Education, Damages, Mediation and Due Process

 Autism spectrum medical issues: a family's personal journey in dealing with thetreatment of Autism.